Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Light: 6 – 8 hours of indirect light.
 Avoid exposure to direct sunlight.

 Where to place: Find a spot that has plenty of indirect light.
-With its dramatic, large leaves, rubber plants can make a fantastic focal point at any space, including the corridor or hallway.
-They are great for bedrooms and home office due to their air purifying characteristics.
+With its dramatic, large leaves, rubber plants can be a fantastic focal point for any space, including entryways and hallways.

 NOTE: Keep away from pets as rubber plants are toxic when ingested.

-Sansevieria (Dracaena trifasciata) is the dramatic plant on the left in this picture.
+Sansevieria is the dramatic plant on the left in this picture.
 (The plant on the right is a fiddle leaf fig and is discussed in our next plant choice.)
 Sansevieria has striking sword-like leaves which provide strong lines in décor.
-Commonly known as "snake plant" or "mother-in-law’s tongue", it’s a perfect tropical house plant even if you don’t have a lot of experience in gardening.
-There are many species of this stunning succulent that come in various form, color, height and leaf shape.
-Here’s how to care for it:
+Commonly known as the “snake plant” or “mother-in-law’s tongue” (not very nice!), it’s the perfect

-Care requirements: Snake plant is a forgiving plant, great for beginner gardeners.
+Care requirements: Snake plant is very forgiving which is great for beginner gardeners.

-Watering: Water when its dry.
-Watch not to overwater.
+Watering: Water when its dry but do not overwater.

 Soil & fertilization: It thrives well in all-purpose cactus soil or in soil with perlite.